Catha articulata (Thunb.) G.Don

 Common Name: Oriental Bittersweet

-Celastrus orbiculatus is a deciduous climbing shrub with stems up to 12 metres long.
+Celastrus orbiculatus is a deciduous climbing shrub with branched, twining stems that can climb up to 12 metres high into the surrounding vgetation[

 The plant is harvested from the wild for local use as a food, medicine and source of fibre.
 The young shoots are harvested in the spring and sold as a food in local markets in Korea[